Kelechi-Okorie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-File 8-24_hours.c - A C program that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 File 9-times_table.c - A C program prints 9 times table starting with 0 File 10-add.c - A C program that adds two integers and returns the result
+File 8-24_hours.c - A C program that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 File 9-times_table.c - A C program prints 9 times table starting with 0 File 10-add.c - A C program that adds two integers and returns the result File 11-print_to_98.c - A C program that prints the natural numbers from n to 98